stockphrase/no-silo/content/courses/workshops/academic-research-intro.md

 ideas and contemplate questions that you would have otherwise never imagined.

-Research, done properly, has the power to change us---altering our views, values, and sense of things.
+Done properly, research has the power to change us---altering our views, values, and sense of things.
 But you must first allow yourself to become vulnerable to new ideas and follow the evidence, wherever it goes.
 During any particular research project you should be prepared to change your mind and your